CaptainO5/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Recreation of the paper "Thumbs up?
-Sentiment Classification using Machine Learning Techniques" by Bo Pang and Lillian Lee.
+Recreation of the paper **_Thumbs up?
+Sentiment Classification using Machine Learning Techniques_** by Bo Pang and Lillian Lee.

 ### Approach